hoksalot/gm-psi/README.md

 | ALTTAB       | 32                      | Game not in focus                            |
 | TIMEOUT      | 64                      | Detected server side, player lost connection |

-Status detection on the client is polling-based, (every 40ms, though I'm planning to optimize this) but the client only sends an update to the server if there really is a change in its status.
+Status detection on the client is polling-based, (every 80ms, 1 sec when AFK) but the client only sends an update to the server if there really is a change in its status.
 The server then distributes this information to the other clients.
 There is a maximum number of updates a player can send in a given time window.

 ### Coding style info